-10. ARBORICULTURAL WORK METHOD STATEMENT (AMS) AND TREE PROTECTION REQUIREMENTS
+10. TREE PROTECTION REQUIREMENTS

-- 10.1 Use of this report: All contractors must be made aware of the tree protection requirements prior to commencing works at the site and be provided with a copy of this report. - 10.2 Project Arborist: Prior to any works commencing at the site a project Arborist should be appointed.
+- 10.1 Use of this report: All contractors must be made aware of the tree protection requirements prior to commencing works at the site.
+This report and a copy of the site plans (Appendix 1) drawing must also be made available to any contractor prior to works commencing and during any on site operations.
+Appendix 1B includes the recommended location of tree protection overlaid onto the proposed site plan. - 10.2 Project Arborist: Prior to any works commencing at the site a project Arborist should be appointed.
 The project Arborist should be qualified to a minimum AQF level 5 and/or equivalent qualifications and experience and should assist with any development issues relating to trees that may arise.
-If at any time it is not feasible to carryout works in accordance with this, an alternative must be agreed in writing with the project Arborist. - 10.3 Tree work: All tree work must be carried out by a qualified and experienced Arborist with a minimum of AQF level 3 in arboriculture, in accordance with NSW Work Cover Code of Practice for the Amenity Tree Industry (1998) and AS4373 Pruning of amenity trees (2007). - 10.4 Initial site meeting/on-going regular inspections: The project Arborist is to hold a pre-construction site meeting with principal contractor to discuss methods and importance of tree protection measures and resolve any issues in relation to tree protection that may arise.
+If at any time it is not feasible to carryout works in accordance with this, an alternative must be agreed in writing with the project Arborist. - 10.3 Tree work: All tree work should be carried out by a qualified and experienced Arborist with a minimum of AQF level 3 in arboriculture, in accordance with NSW Work Cover Code of Practice for the Amenity Tree Industry (1998) and AS4373 Pruning of amenity trees (2007). - 10.4 Initial site meeting/on-going regular inspections: The project Arborist is to hold a pre-construction site meeting with principal contractor to discuss methods and importance of tree protection measures and resolve any issues in relation to tree protection that may arise.
 In accordance with AS4970-2009, the project Arborist should carryout regular site inspections to ensure works are carried out in accordance with this document throughout the development process.
-I recommend regular site inspections on a frequency based on the longevity of the project; this is to be agreed in the initial meeting.
+Site inspections are recommended on a monthly frequency throughout the development. - 10.5 Site Specific Tree Protection Recommendations: It is the responsibility of the principal contractor to install tree protection prior to works commencing at the site (prior to demolition works) and to ensure that the tree protection remains in adequate condition for the duration of the development.
+The tree protection must not be moved without prior agreement of the project Arborist.
+The project Arborist must inspect that the tree protection has been installed in accordance with this document and AS4970-2009 prior to works commencing.
+See section 11.6 for requirements of tree protection.
+See Appendix 1 for indicative fencing location.